dani007200964/Viking-Skull-Lamp/.github/ISSUE_TEMPLATE/circuit_problem.md

 ---
 name: ⚡ Circuit problem
-about: Create a report to help us improve
+about: Report a problem with the circuit
 title: ''
 labels: circuit
 assignees: ''